Start your application

 What experience do I need to become an Elder carer?

-Elder carers must have one year of professional experience within the live-in care industry and must be happy to provide references and proof of any qualifications.
+Elder carers must have some form of professional experience in adult or elderly care and must be happy to provide references and proof of any qualifications.
+Elder will provide access to e-learning so that you can advance your skillset.

 Do I have to be self-employed to work as a carer with Elder?